Monnoroch/ColorHighlighter/README.md

 **Color converter usage:**

-Just put the cursor (or multiple cursors) on the color code and select "Convert color" in context menu (or press `ctrl+shift+v`).
+Just put the cursor (or multiple cursors) on the color code and select "Convert color" in context menu (or press `ctrl+shift+a`).
 Input a color format to use and press enter.
-Format can be any format supported by this plugin, for example if you convert rgb(255,255,255) into format hsv(1,1%,1%), you'll get hsv(360, 100%, 100%).
-You can alsp use shortcuts (rgb, rgba, etc...).
+Format can be any format supported by this plugin, for example if you convert rgb(255,255,255) into format hsv(1,1%,1%), you'll get hsv(360, 0%, 100%).
+You can also use shortcuts (rgb, rgba, etc...).
 Works with named colors (both ways).

 Also, there is a Prev/Next color commands, triggered by `ctrl+shift+,` and `ctrl+shift+.` respectively to choose previous or next color format.